newretirement/fpe-api/optimal_withdraw.md

 ### METHOD 2: Optimal Withdrawal Strategy

 This example demonstrates the _optimal withdrawal strategy_.
 As in the previous example, $10,000 will be withdrawn annually.
-However, since the funding source is set to `"optimal"`, FPE can potentially withdraw the requested $10K from muliple "shortfall" accounts if the first chosen account can't cover the full amount.
+However, since the funding source is set to `"optimal"`, FPE can potentially withdraw the requested $10K from multiple "shortfall" accounts if the first chosen account can't cover the full amount.

 ```json
 {